 This generation enjoys connecting with nature as well as open spaces.
 So, why not give them both in one?
 The idea is to declutter your backyard, throw away anything unnecessary to leave as much free space as you can.
 The sitting area can be simple, just a table made of bamboo, one of the fastest growing plants, and a lot of pillows for sitting to resonate with an atmosphere of leisure.

 If you don’t have any greenery, make sure you plant it.
-It shouldn’t be anything too ornate or complicated to take care of, just plants and flowers for nature lovers to rest their eyes upon.
-When it comes to the decoration, you can re-use mason jars and add a candle so they can act as lanterns, while a plastic bottle can be turned into a sprinkler.
+It shouldn’t be anything too ornate or complicates to take care of, just plants and flowers for nature lovers to rest their eyes upon.
+When it comes to the decoration, you can re-use mason jars and add a candle so they can act as lanterns, while a plastic bottle can be turn into a sprinkler.
 Even an old dresser can find its purpose in your garden – the drawers can be used to plant miscellaneous flowers.

 By Mike Johnston